Alexis-Marion/MitoPhy/README.md

 - Mandatory step
 ```

-This panel allows the user to build a distance-based tree with maximum parsimony using all the options in sections 5.1 and 5.2.
+This panel allows the user to build a distance-based tree with maximum parsimony using the options in sections [5.1](#General-options) and [5.2](#Distance-and-parsimony).

 ### 5.3 Maximum likelihood